 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in Macedonia.
 Your candidate is hired via Globalization Partners’ Macedonia PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Macedonia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution and Global PEO service enable customers to run payroll in Macedonia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Macedonia.

 Macedonia is a landlocked country on the Balkan Peninsula in Southeast Europe.
 Although Macedonian is the official language, five other languages are widely spoken and in some regions are co-official languages.

 When negotiating terms of an employment contract and offer letter with an employee in Macedonia, it may be useful to keep the following in mind:

 It is legally required to put a written employment contract in place in Macedonia, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Macedonia should always state the salary and any compensation amounts in Macedonian denar rather than a foreign currency.

 The general work week in Macedonia is 40 hours, with five, eight-hour days.

 - Saints Cyril and Methodius Day